Aarongoldmananalyst/NEON-HR-ANALYTICS-CASE-STUDY-Employee-Attrition-Workforce-Insights/README.md

 # 🎤 Why This Project Matters

-This case study demonstrates:
+This case study demonstrates your ability to:

-- SQL-based data engineering
+- Engineer data using SQL
-- Power BI dashboard development with DAX
+- Build professional dashboards in Power BI with DAX
-- Workforce & attrition analytics
+- Analyze workforce & compensation patterns
-- Compensation equity analysis
+- Tell compelling business stories
-- Data storytelling & executive communication
+- Communicate insights to leadership
-- ROI-driven recommendations
+- Deliver ROI-driven recommendations

-It transforms HR analytics into **strategic workforce intelligence**.
+It transforms HR analytics into **strategic decision-making tools**.

 ---